msampathkumar/datadriven/Project Submission Experiment.md

 * subvillage, 19288
 * scheme_name, 2697

-For these columns as we look into details we have observed that most of the data has lots of cardinality issues and here are some stats collected for these columns.
+For these columns as we look into details we have observed that most of the data has lots of entropy(variance) issues and here are some stats collected for these columns.

 * funder:
     * 100.0 percentage of DATA coverage mean, 1881 (in number) groups
-    * 97.0 percentage of DATA coverage mean, 592 (in number) groups ##
+    * 97.0 percentage of DATA coverage mean, 592 (in number) groups
     * 90.5 percentage of DATA coverage mean, 237 (in number) groups

 * installer:
     * 100.0 percentage of DATA coverage mean, 1867 (in number) groups
-    * 97.0 percentage of DATA coverage mean, 599 (in number) groups ##
+    * 97.0 percentage of DATA coverage mean, 599 (in number) groups

 * wpt_name:
-    * 80.0 percentage of DATA coverage mean, 24838 (in number) groups ##
+    * 80.0 percentage of DATA coverage mean, 24838 (in number) groups

 * subvillage:
-    * 80.5 percentage of DATA coverage mean, 8715 (in number) groups ##
+    * 80.5 percentage of DATA coverage mean, 8715 (in number) groups
     * 83.0 percentage of DATA coverage mean, 9458 (in number) groups

 * ward:
-    * 80.0 percentage of DATA coverage mean, 998 (in number) groups ##
+    * 80.0 percentage of DATA coverage mean, 998 (in number) groups
     * 91.5 percentage of DATA coverage mean, 1397 (in number) groups
     * 100.0 percentage of DATA coverage mean, 2093 (in number) groups